The sync may have failed due to an interruption in your network connection, a problem connecting to Creative Cloud, or an account issue.

 The version available through Typekit may be more recent than the one you have installed.
 To replace the version on your computer with the one from Typekit, deactivate or uninstall the local version using your font management software.

-On Mac OS X, the default font manager is Font Book.
-Highlight the name of the font and then choose Disable [font] family from the Edit menu.
+- On Mac OS X, the default font manager is Font Book.
+Highlight the name of the font and then choose Edit > Disable [font] family.